artefactual/archivematica-docs/user-manual/archival-storage/aip-structure.rst

                        ├── fileFormatIdentification.log
                        └── filenameChanges.log

-The top-level logs (``arrange.log``, ``fileFormatIdentification.log``, etc.) are outputs for tasks that took place either in the Appraisal tab or on the Ingest tab.
+The top-level logs (``fileFormatIdentification.log``, etc.) are outputs for tasks that took place during ingest.
 For example, ``data/logs/fileFormatIdentification.log`` is the log that was created during the *Identify file format* job that takes place during the Normalize microservice on the Ingest tab.

 The logs directory has a transfers subdirectory, ``/data/logs/transfers``, which contains logs for tools that ran on the Transfer tab.
-Since it is possible to combine multiple transfers into one SIP (which becomes one AIP), the transfers subdirectory may contain multiple directories.
-Continuing to use the example above, two transfers (``first-transfer`` and ``second-transfer``) were combined to create one AIP (``my-aip``).
-Therefore, there are two more ``fileFormatIdentification.log`` files:
+In most workflows the subdirectory will contain a single transfer, but it can include more than one transfer directory depending on how the SIP was created.
+Continuing to use the example above, there are two ``fileFormatIdentification.log`` files:

 * ``data/logs/transfers/first-transfer-abbff451-f077-4f66-a6e0-d83f6ebbeebf/logs/fileFormatIdentification.log``
   is the log that was created during *Microservice: Identify file format* on the